havok2905/character-sheet/README.md

 # README

-This is a personal tool that is still under development.
+This is a personal tool that is not intended for public use.
+Use at your own risk.